kraken-io/kraken-node/README.md

 ## Image Resizing

 Image resizing option is great for creating thumbnails or preview images in your applications.
-Kraken will first resize the given image and then optimize it with it's vast array of optimization algorythms.
+Kraken will first resize the given image and then optimize it with its vast array of optimization algorithms.
 The `resize` option needs a few parameters to be passed like desired `width` and/or `height` and a mandatory `strategy` property.
 For example:

 ````js
 var Kraken = require('kraken');